isc-projects/bind9/doc/arm/reference.rst

 the data used to replace the NXDOMAIN is part of the normal namespace and is looked up by appending the specified suffix to the original query name.
-This roughly doubles the cache required to process NXDOMAIN responses as you have the original NXDOMAIN response and the replacement data or a NXDOMAIN indicating that there is no replacement.
+This roughly doubles the cache required to process NXDOMAIN responses, as both the original NXDOMAIN response and the replacement data (or an NXDOMAIN indicating that there is no replacement) must be stored.

 If both a redirect zone and a redirect namespace are configured, the redirect zone is tried first.